sandeep-sm/sandeep-sm.github.io/_miscellaneous/swimming.md

 ---
-title: "Swimming"
+title: "Service"
 collection: miscellaneous
-permalink: /miscellaneous/swimming
+permalink: /miscellaneous/service
 location: "Kharagpur, India"
 ---

-I enjoy swimming as a hobby and a competitive sport.
-I represented IIT Kharagpur in Inter IIT Aquatics competitions for 4 years (2015-2019) and was the Women's Team Captain in 2019.
+Mentor at a 4 week web development course organized by EduSpectrum for freshers of IIT Kharagpur

+As an active member of EduSpectrum, a forum for spreading